Study Group on Common Standards for Standardization in Local Government Information Systems (2nd)

 - Agenda

-- Proposal for Revision of Standards for Non-functional Requirements for Local Government Information Systems
+- Proposed Revision of Standards for Non-Functional Requirements for Local Government Information Systems

 - Proceedings (PDF/1,100 kb)

-- Reference 1: Study Group on Common Standards for Standardization of Local Government Information Systems (Second meeting)
+- Reference 1: Study Group on Common Standards for Standardization in Local Government Information Systems (2nd)

-The proceedings of the Study Group will be disclosed as a summary of the proceedings from the viewpoint of leading to lively discussions by related parties.
+The proceedings of this Study Group will be disclosed as a summary of the proceedings from the viewpoint of leading to an open discussion among the parties concerned.

 - On-line